-At the heart of the activity of {\bf inductive statistical inference} is the proposition of a {\bf statistical model}, derived from comprehensible {\bf theoretical considerations}.
-The general purpose of a {\bf scientific theory} is to describe, explain and predict observable phenomena in its particular field of application.
-A {\bf statistical model} is formulated in the concise language of {\bf mathematics}.
-It typically comprises a certain finite number of \emph{unobservable} continuous {\bf parameters}, the values of which are to be estimated probabilistically via calculating a {\bf posterior joint probability distribution} from (i)~a discrete set of \emph{measured} {\bf data} for a finite number of relevant {\bf statistical variables}, and (ii)~a sensible~{\bf prior joint probability distribution} reflecting a given {\bf state of knowledge}.
-In some rather special lower-dimensional cases it is possible to obtain posterior joint probability distributions as closed-form analytical solutions.
-In general, however, posterior joint probability distributions are in non-standard form due to inherent complexity, which often features already at the two-parameter level.
-The aim of {\bf Markov Chain Monte Carlo (MCMC)} simulations is to generate \emph{discretised} approximations to the continuous high-dimensional, multi-parameter posterior joint probability distributions to an accurary that is reasonable for practical inference.
-Simulated {\bf posterior joint probability distributions}, and even more so their associated {\bf posterior marginal probability distributions}, can then be summarised by standard methods such as five number summaries, means, standard deviations and standard errors, skewnesses, kurtoses, and further taylor-made statistics of convenience.
+At the heart of the activity of \textbf{inductive statistical inference} is the proposition of a \textbf{statistical model} derived from transparent and comprehensible \textbf{theoretical considerations}.
+The general purpose of a \textbf{scientific theory} is to describe, explain and predict observable phenomena in its particular field of application.
+A \textbf{statistical model} is formulated in the concise language of \textbf{mathematics}.
+It typically comprises a certain finite number of \textit{unobservable} continuous \textbf{model parameters}, the values of which are to be estimated probabilistically via calculating a \textbf{posterior joint probability distribution} from (i)~a discrete set of \textit{measured} \textbf{data} for a finite number of relevant \textbf{statistical variables}, and (ii)~a sensible~\textbf{prior joint probability distribution} reflecting a given \textbf{state of knowledge} concerning the possible ranges of values for the unobservable \textbf{model parameters}.
+In some rather special lower-dimensional cases it is possible to obtain closed-form analytical (exact) solutions for posterior joint probability distributions.
+In general, however, posterior joint probability distributions prove to be of a non-standard form due to inherent complexity which often features already at the two-parameter level.
+The aim of numerical \textbf{Markov Chain Monte Carlo (MCMC)} simulations is to generate \textit{discretised} approximations to the continuous high-dimensional \textbf{posterior joint probability distributions} for the unobservable \textbf{model parameters} to an accuracy that is reasonable for practical inference.
+Simulated \textbf{posterior joint probability distributions}, and even more so their associated \textbf{posterior marginal probability distributions}, can then be summarised by standard methods such as five number summaries, means, standard deviations and standard errors, skewnesses, kurtoses, and further taylor-made statistics of convenience.